How to deal with harassment from landlords or agents

 You could film any incidents of harassment or make a recording if you feel safe to do so.
 For example, if you're behind a locked door or at an upstairs window.

-Bear in mind that filming some criminal landlords may lead to an escalation in their behaviour but it can be useful evidence of what has happened.
+Filming some criminal landlords may lead to their behaviour getting worse, but it can be useful evidence of what has happened.

 Has your landlord broken the law before?